Farmers Market Nutrition Program

 • Georgia WIC Farmers Market Nutrition Program

-WIC farmers markets are held each year, beginning May 1 and ending September 30, at participating Download this pdf file. health department clinics across the state.
-Benefits are issued to WIC recipients one time per season on a first-come, first-served basis.
+Georgia WIC farmers markets are held each year during the farmers' market season, May 1 through October 15.
+Benefits are issued through participating health department clinics (PDF, 438.36 KB) across the state to WIC recipients one time per season on a first-come, first-served basis.
 To be eligible for WIC FMNP program benefits, you must be enrolled as a WIC recipient who is a/an:

 • Pregnant, postpartum, or breastfeeding woman;